IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

   $ appsody build
   ```
 - This command will take a few minutes.
 When the command runs successfully, it will generate `app-deploy.yaml` files in the project parent folder.
+- Decide the namespace where you want to deploy the application.
+You can use any of the existing namespaces or create new.
+It is recommended that you use separate namespaces for individual applications/projects.
+Here, we create a new namespace in OpenShift Cluster using the below commands.
+    - Login to OpenShift Cluster.
+Navigate to `IBM Cloud Dashboard > Clusters > Your OpenShift Cluster > OpenShift web console`.
+On web console, click the menu in the upper right corner (the label contains your email address), and select Copy Login Command.
+Click on `Display token`, copy the login command and paste the command into your local console window.
+      ```
+      oc login --token=xxxx --server=https://xxxx.containers.cloud.ibm.com:xxx
+      ```
+    - Create new project.
+      ```
+      oc new-project weather-app  ## where weather-app is the namespace name which can be any name
+      ```
 - Open `app-deploy.yaml` file and add a namespace section as shown below.
 Here the namespace name will be the name where you want to deploy your application.
-In this code pattern, the app will be deployed in `weather-app` namespace which was created using `oc new-project` in the OpenShift cluster.
-You can use `kabanero` namespace as well.
-  > Note: It is recommended that you use separate namespaces either for individual applications/projects.

   ```
   apiVersion: appsody.dev/v1beta1